How To Seal A Travertine Floor From Becoming Stained and Etched.

 It is important to use a quality sealer to protect your travertine tile floor and the grout lines.
 Cheap sealers will not be fully absorbed by the travertine tile stone.
 Also cheap sealers will not provide the maximum protection necessary for your travertine tile floor installation.
 You should try to use only a quality sealer with the latest microbond sealer technology.
 These newer microbond sealers will provide the maximum protection and they will also be fully absorbed by the travertine tile.

-Aquamix sealers choice gold is a premium sealer with the latest microbond technology and it is the preferred sealer for tile installers and stone restoration professionals.
+Stonetech Bulletproof is a premium sealer with the latest microbond technology.
 This type of sealer is also water based so it will not have harsh odors and does not require a respirator to apply like some solvent based sealers.
 A gallon of sealer will typically cover approximately 600 sq/ft of travertine tile and grout.

 You can apply the travertine tile sealer with a cotton towel and just wipe it on the travertine tile floor.
 Use a liberal amount of sealer and ensure that the travertine tile floor is fully saturated with the sealer.
 Do not allow the sealer to dry on the travertine tiles so apply additional sealer to any areas that you see begin to dry up.

 After you have allowed the sealer to sit on the travertine tiles then it is important to wipe up all the sealer residue from the travertine tile floor.
-Paper towels work great to absorb and remove the excess sealer.
+Paper towels or terry clothes work great to absorb and remove the excess sealer.
 You should wipe away all the sealer from the travertine tile surface and the grout lines.
 You do not want any sealer residue to sit on the tile surface or pool up in the grout lines.
-Continue wiping away the sealer from the travertine tile floor until you are sure that there is no trace of sealer residue sitting on the travertine tiles.
+Continue wiping away the sealer from the travertine tile floor until you are sure that there is no trace of sealer residue on the surface of the travertine tiles.